 Boise State tied the school record for wins during (25; 2007-08) in 2014-15, capturing a share of the Mountain West regular-season title (San Diego State).
 The Broncos, the top seed in the Mountain West Tournament, advanced to the semifinals of the league championship.
 Boise State was predicted to finish second in the Mountain West Preseason Media Poll in 2014-15, one of four times in Rice's tenure that the team outperformed its predicted finish.

-Boise State also cracked the top 25 in the Associated Press Polls for the first time in school history in 2014-15, checking in at No. 25 in the March 9, poll.

-CURRENT PAGE | Boise State tied the school record for wins during (25; 2007-08) in 2014-15, capturing a share of the Mountain West regular-season title (San Diego State).
-The Broncos, the top seed in the Mountain West Tournament, advanced to the semifinals of the league championship.
-Boise State was predicted to finish second in the Mountain West Preseason Media Poll in 2014-15, one of four times in Rice's tenure that the team outperformed its predicted finish.

-Boise State also cracked the top 25 in the Associated Press Polls for the first time in school history in 2014-15, checking in at No. 25 in the March 9, poll.
+Boise State also cracked the top 25 in the Associated Press Poll for the first time in school history in 2014-15, checking in at No. 25 in the March 9, poll.